Case Study · Anonymized profile

 Five outcome classes.

-1. Commercial architecture.
+1. Sales and marketing system.
 A US-facing layer that placed the two operating brands inside a single US OEM platform frame without collapsing them into one voice.

-2. RFP readiness.
+2. RFP strength.
 A coordinated group-level US OEM RFP response stack with both brands routed through one platform statement.

 3. US OEM platform-vendor positioning.
 Brand A positioned as a US OEM PLM platform layer, Brand B as a US OEM MES execution layer, with a data-contract layer named between them.

 4. Analyst and trade-publication posture.
-A US-readable analyst-posture cadence aligned to the way US OEM IT buyers evaluate platform vendors.
+A US-market analyst-posture cadence aligned to the way US OEM IT buyers evaluate platform vendors.

 5. Group portfolio frame.
 The two operating brands aligned under one platform statement without losing their home-market engineering register.